• Skip to primary navigation

 FAQ

-Can I make this in advance?
+Can I make egg fried rice in advance?

-Egg fried rice can be made in advance and stored in an airtight container in the fridge for up to 4 days.
-To enjoy, reheat it in the microwave or in a pan on the stovetop on medium heat.
+Egg fried rice can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 What else can I add to my egg fried rice?

-There are many ingredients you can add to egg fried rice to take it to the next level, such as peas, carrots, green beans, corn, broccoli florets, bean sprouts, butter, oyster sayce, chili oil, chicken, beef, pork, shrimp or tofu.
+There are many ingredients you can add to elevate egg fried rice, including peas, carrots, green beans, corn, broccoli florets, bean sprouts, butter, oyster sauce, chili oil, chicken, beef, pork, shrimp, or tofu.

 • Shrimp Fried Rice